sachitr82/sachitr82/README.md

 ## Hello

-My name is **Sachit** and I am a MSc Statistics Student at Imperial College London.
+My name is **Sachit** and I am a MSc Statistics student at Imperial College London.

 - I am from Sutton
 - My interests include: